 This course is a continuation of NA154 and expands upon different styles of song and dance with emphasis on pow-wow drumming and singing.
-Students will be introduced to other drums used by the Anishnaabek and will receive traditional teachings on their origin and use.
+Students will be introduced to other drums used by the Anishinaabek and will receive traditional teachings on their origin and use.
 Prerequisite: NA154 or permission of instructor.
-Course offered on campus.